 As a sought-after speaker, Dr. Lassiter shares his unique experiences and expertise with others across the country.
 He has given keynotes, invited lectures and workshops, and panel contributions at venues such as the Schomburg Center for Research in Black Culture, Johns Hopkins University, Winston-Salem University, the Opportunity Conference, Ruth Ellis Health and Wellness Center, and George Washington University.
 He delights in engaging audiences in exercises of deep thought and feeling about issues related to mental health, intersectionality, Black communities, LGBT health, and wellness.
 He is currently represented by CCMNT Speakers.

 He delights in engaging audiences in exercises of deep thought and feeling…

-Born into a lineage of beautiful and resilient people who have forged lives of integrity and genius in the midst of forces that seek to destroy them, Dr. Lassiter continues in tradition of his (s)heroes: his parents, Denmark Vesey, Audre Lorde, James Baldwin, Toni Morrison, Linda James Myers, and Jay-Z. He works to uplift the voices of the marginalized, facilitate empowerment of the exploited, and dismantle the status quo.
-Psychology, writing, and dance are the methods Dr. Lassiter employs toward this aim.
+Born into a lineage of beautiful and resilient people who have forged lives of integrity and genius in the midst of forces that seek to destroy them, Dr. Lassiter continues in the tradition of his (s)heroes: his parents, Denmark Vesey, Audre Lorde, James Baldwin, Toni Morrison, Linda James Myers, and Jay-Z. He works to uplift the voices of the marginalized, facilitate empowerment of the exploited, and dismantle the status quo.
+Psychology, writing, and dance are the methods Dr. Lassiter employs toward these aims.